kazurayam/HighlightingElementByTestObjectInEachAndEveryStep/README.md

 5. [`WebUI.setEncryptedText`](https://docs.katalon.com/katalon-studio/docs/webui-set-encrypted-text.html)
 6. [`WebUI.setText`](https://docs.katalon.com/katalon-studio/docs/webui-set-text.html)

-### How to mark more Keywords "highlight-able"
+### How to mark more Keywords "highlighting"

-Any WebUI keywords that takes an instance of `com.kms.katalon.core.testobject.TestObject` as the 1st argument can be turned "highlighting".
+Any WebUI built-in keywords that take an instance of `com.kms.katalon.core.testobject.TestObject` as the 1st argument can be marked as *highlighting*.
 The following page shows the list of possible WebUI Builtin keywords:

 - [Highlight-table WebUI builtin Keywords](docs/highlightable_keywords.md)

-The following test case script shows how to.
+It is possible to add more keywords as "highlighting".
+The following script shows how to.

 - [Test Cases/TC2](Scripts/TC2/Script1620129688091.groovy)